-The World Peace Telesummit 2018 was held on September 21 to celebrate the International Day of Peace and to strengthen the ideals of peace among people.
+The 5th annual World Peace Telesummit was held on September 21, 2019 to celebrate the International Day of Peace and to strengthen the ideals of peace among people.
 Professional Coach Barry Bettman welcomed participants who met in a video conference.
-Host Dr. Elaine Christine facilitated folks making a difference through education and awareness of a six-step Peace Process.
+Host Dr. Elaine Christine facilitated folks making a difference through education and awareness of the 6-Step Peace Process.
 Participants shared what they learned from their experience.
-Click this link to watch the World Peace Telesummit 2018 Video.
+Click this link to watch the World Peace Telesummit 2019 Video.